khalilullahalfaath/khalilullahalfaath.github.io/content/posts/meditation/index.md

 From my paternal grandmother: that death in the family is inevitable; to grieve silently, and always show my stronger self to my children; to always maintain good health by exercising and eating healthy food.

-From my professor: to be endlessly curious and reflect on everything; always look for answers differently, even though there are already different solutions; to always help your pupils, and not see them differently.
+From my professor: to be endlessly curious and reflect on everything; always look for answers differently, even though there are already different solutions; to always help my pupils, and not see them differently.

-From my closest friend from childhood: to keep trying, even when the door closes, another one will open, to trust myself, but not isolate myself from others.
+From my closest friend from childhood: to keep trying, even when the door closes, another one will open, to trust myself, but not isolate myself from others; to always stand for myself, and to respect my need and condition.

-From my best friend in high school: to always put your family first, and try hard for them, even if you have to move to new places; to bring laughter to my friends, but always with care, so my words don’t wound.
+From my best friend in high school: to always put my family first, and try hard for them, even if I have to move to new places; to bring laughter to my friends, but always with care, so my words don’t wound.

 From my neighbor: I learnt how to be a heart of gold, a kind neighbor, and a faithful person; she was a woman of deep devotion, early to the mosque, kind to all, generous beyond measure; her final years wasn’t easy, she had to suffer with illness, yet she didn’t curse it.
 She bore it with patience, her faith unshaken.
 She never complaint, only quiet strength she shined;